FAQ

 You may find a declaration sample here.
 For details of declaration, please refers to the website of the Home Affairs Department.

-We receive anywhere from 180 to 250 applications, we then short list applicants and subsequently interview 70 to 80, with an intake of 50 with about 50/50 split between full-time and part-time.
+We receive anywhere from 180 to 250 applications, we then shortlist applicants and subsequently interview, with an intake of 60-90 each year.

-The Part -Time is over two years and courses / lectures will be offered in the evenings and some Saturday mornings.
+The Part-Time is over two years and courses / lectures will be offered in the evenings and some Saturday mornings.
 Evening classes take place 6:30-9:30pm on campus.
-Each core course is 6 credits with 36 teaching hours, electives are 3 credits with 18 teaching hours, plus a group Capstone is required.
+Each compulsory course is 6 credits with 36 teaching hours, while electives are either 3 or 6 credits with 18 or 36 teaching hours respectively, plus a group Capstone (12 credits) is required in the final year of study.
 Some electives are scheduled more intensively and offer an executive style of learning, and some include site visits with local organizations.

 A. TOEFL (Test of English as a Foreign Language)